Mauricio Dubon Preview, Player Props: Astros vs. Diamondbacks

-Mauricio Dubon -- with a slugging percentage of .484 in his past 10 games, including one home run -- will be in action for the Houston Astros versus the Arizona Diamondbacks, with Zac Gallen on the mound, on September 29 at 9:40 PM ET.
+The Houston Astros, including Mauricio Dubon and his .484 slugging percentage over his past 10 games, battle starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.

-He collected three RBI (going 1-for-5 with a home run) in his most recent game against the Mariners.
+In his previous game, he collected three RBI (going 1-for-5 with a home run) against the Mariners.

 Sportsbook Promo Codes